 Big Bill, who never leaves the offices these days, started the company just after the war with two of the blokes he served with in the army.
-In those days they would do most anything that was required and some of it wasn’t exactly legal, if you know what I mean, but these days the business has morphed into ‘Tidy Up’, the business that takes the effort out of selling up your dead relative.
+In those days they would do most anything that was required, and some of it wasn’t exactly legal if you know what I mean, but these days the business has morphed into ‘Tidy Up’, the company that takes the effort out of selling up your dead relative.

-Naturally, it doesn’t say that on the sales literature, but that’s what we do.
+Naturally, it doesn’t say that in the sales literature, but that’s what we do.

-The house we were working on was in one of those old-fashioned upper middle class suburbs.
-The sort of suburb where rich people who don’t need to flaunt their wealth would be very much at home.
+The house we were working on was in one of those old upper-middle-class suburbs.
+The sort of suburb where wealthy people who don’t need to flaunt their wealth would be very much at home.

 I liked the house as soon as we walked in.